Skip to content ↓

 MIT is a global institution, and travel is an essential element of MIT’s operations.
 However, travel can also carry risks that should be identified and managed.

-All travelers should understand the risks associated with their trip, be informed about local conditions at their destination, carefully plan for contingencies, and exercise caution while in transit and once they arrive at their destination.
+The safety, security, and health of the MIT community is of paramount importance, and all travelers should understand the risks associated with their trip, be informed about local conditions at their destination, carefully plan for contingencies, and exercise caution while in transit and once they arrive at their destination.

 Student travel policy